NunatuKavut

 NunatuKavut (ᓄᓇᑐᑲᕗᑦ, "Our Ancient Land") is a proposed NunatuKavummiut territory in central and southern Labrador.
-The region proposed by the Nunatuĸavut Community Council (NCC) extends from north of the community of Makkovik in Nunatsiavut to south of the community of Blanc-Sablon in Quebec.
-It also extends to the west as far as the border between Quebec and Labrador.
 Previous submissions by the Nunatuĸavummiut (as the Labrador Métis Nation) included a secondary claim as far north as Nain, the northernmost community in Nunatsiavut.

-According to the NCC, the NunatuKavut claim correspond to the historic land-use of the Southern Inuit.
-The NunatuKavut Community Council is considered an Indigenous collective (Note: The group has been described as an Aboriginal group and Aboriginal community by the Court of Appeal of Newfoundland and Labrador, and as an Indigenous collective by a memorandum of understanding signed with the federal government.
+The NunatuKavut Community Council (NCC) says that the NunatuKavut claim lands correspond to the historic land-use of the Southern Inuit.
+The NCC is considered an Indigenous collective (Note: The group has been described as an Aboriginal group and Aboriginal community by the Court of Appeal of Newfoundland and Labrador, and as an Indigenous collective by a memorandum of understanding signed with the federal government.
 While recognized by the federal government as eligible to apply for Indigenous rights, the status of Indigenous collective does not grant such rights itself.) which represents the descendants of mixed Inuit-European people from central and southern Labrador.
 While both the Supreme Court of Newfoundland and Labrador and the Royal Commission on Aboriginal Peoples have concluded that the NCC represents a people with a credible but unproven claim to Indigenous rights, at least three land claim submissions have been unsuccessful since it first applied in 1991.

 The NunatuKavut Community Council's claims have been opposed by other Indigenous groups in the region.
 The Innu Nation also includes portions of the proposed NunatuKavut territory in its own land claim.
 The NCC signed a memorandum of understanding in 2019 with the Canadian government, but this in itself does not confer any Indigenous rights.

+In September 2026, Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) terminated the 2019 Memorandum of Understanding (MOU) and rights-recognition process with the NCC, concluding that their historical claims did not meet the legal criteria for Section 35 Aboriginal rights under the Constitution Act, 1982.